 Early West African weavers, especially those in what are now Ghana, the Ivory Coast and Nigeria, also used the weaving technique.
 Ikat came to Europe by way of travelers along the Silk Road, Dutch traders in Southeast Asia and Spanish explorers in South America.

-As you might expect, each geographic area and/or tribe tends to have has its own distinct ikat styles, patterns and colors.
+As you might expect, each geographic area and/or tribe tends to have its own distinct ikat styles, patterns and colors.
 In the English language today, “ikat” is a general term used to describe both the fabric-making process and the cloth itself, no matter where it is created.